-We partner with local whale watch businesses and charter boats to study whales and educate passengers about the incredible diversity of marine mammals in the Gulf of Maine.
+We partner with local whale watch businesses and charter boats to study whales and teach passengers about the incredible marine mammals in the Gulf of Maine.
 While aboard, we record sightings of all marine mammals (whales, dolphins, seals) and other species of interest, such as sharks, fish, and seabirds.
 We also collect digital images of the whales’ natural markings to identify and track individuals.
-All this data helps us maintain a catalog of local fin and humpback whales, monitor trends in their populations, inform resource managers and participate in collaborative studies with other groups working in the region.
+We also record environmental data and the presence of human activities and other potential threats.

 Current Research Projects